aamedina/netty/README.md

 # netty

-A Clojure library designed to ... well, that part is up to you.
+WIP rewrite of Aleph (https://github.com/ztellman/aleph) with core.async.

 ## Usage

-FIXME
+Don't!

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Adrian Medina

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.